20 Best Hill Stations in India: Popular Hill Stations for Holidays in India

 How to reach Aru Valley

-Aru is located 12 kilometers from Pahalgam which is a major tourist center connected only by road as rail lines are not operational in Kashmir yet.
-Nearest airport is Srinagar.
+- Aru is located 12 kilometers from Pahalgam which is a major tourist center connected only by road as rail lines are not operational in Kashmir yet.
+The nearest airport is Srinagar.

 One of the finest ski destinations in India, Auli is renowned for its lush meadows dotted with oak and dense coniferous forests and spectacular views of Himalayan peaks like Nanda Devi, Mana Paravat and Kamat.
 During summers Auli serves as the base of several Himalan treks that include Col Auden trek and Valley of Flower and Hemkund Trek.
 Auli is also home to the largest ropeway ride in Asia.